Lewa-Reka/esphome-deye-inverter/docs/examples/SUNSYNK_POWER_FLOW_CARD.md

 > **Note:** These examples are currently ready to use only for **3-phase inverters**.
 For **1-phase inverters**, you must adapt the configuration to use the entities available in the single-phase Deye integration.

 Below are three different dashboard card configurations.
-Each example serves a different visual preference or setup requirement.
+Each example serves a different visual preference.

 ### Example 1: Full Style (Modern) - 3-Phase